OpenCollarTeam/opencollarteam.github.io/docs/Apps.md

 - Remove
 Removes selected bookmarks from the menu.

+# Capture

+Capture gives temporary Trusted level access to a Captor.
+- **Enabled** - When checked, it is possible to capture the wearer via chat command or by touching the collar which will deliver a dialogue: "Do you want to capture xx?".
+If the captor says yes, the wearer gets a dialog.
+> `[prefix] capture` Captures the wearer.
+Not available to the wearer.
+>`[prefix] capture`Ends capture.
+Not available to the wearer.
+- The capture event will end ten minutes after the captor leaves the region.
+- **Risky** - When checked, the wearer does not get a dialog asking permission.
+- Collar safeword ends the capture event for the wearer.

 # Label

 In collars built with a label only.
 There are two versions of the label app, one for standard prim labels and one for mesh faces.
 The label app applies the wearer name using a scripted texture offset.